redhat-developer/vscode-knative/README.md

 ## Known Issues

+> BUGS: Please check the [issues] (https://github.com/talamer/vscode-knative/issues?q=is%3Aissue+is%3Aopen+label%3Akind%2Fbug) and report any you find.
-Limited features due to Alpha level of development.
+* Limited features due to Alpha level of development.

 ## Release Notes